For Official use only

 NORTH EASTERN STATES:

-¨ Heavy rains from 5th to 7th June in the catchment areas of Barak river (Mizoram,
+¨ Flood occurred following heavy rains from 5th to 7th June 2001 in Assam,

 ¨ No fresh reports of worsening flood situation in North Eastern States.
 Floodwaters receded and normalcy returning back.